cmheisel/jobs/ethos.rst

 Find a way to say yes.
 ===================================

-At CMG Digital & Strategy, we&nbsp;look for solutions rather than problems.
-We work closely with our internal and external customers to&nbsp;understand what their question is, and find a way to address our customers' needs.
-Finding a way to say&nbsp;yes can mean digging deep and looking beyond the short-term issue, to the underlying problem.
+At CMG Digital & Strategy, we look for solutions rather than problems.
+We work closely with our internal and external customers to understand what their question is, and find a way to address our customers' needs.
+Finding a way to say yes can mean digging deep and looking beyond the short-term issue, to the underlying problem.
 We encourage creative solutions that benefit our customers and our long-term vision.

 Be a utility player.
 ===================================